 Around one-third of adults get fewer than the recommended eight hours of sleep.

 Life is so busy, and people end up cutting back on their sleep.
 Being deprived of sleep can harm your body and mind.
 Some people think it’s sufficient to operate on four hours of sleep.

 A chronic lack of sleep impairs people’s judgment.
 It can impact their motor and visual coordination.
 Some people who are sleep deprived suffer from physical and mental health issues.

-Make sure you try and get good sleep each night.
+Try to get good sleep every night and exercise as tips for avoiding drowsiness and fatigue while on the road.
 This way, you won’t feel drowsy while driving to and from work.

 - Drug and Alcohol Impairment